-This approach influenced changes in six elemental areas, as outlined by the Bruce/Jain framework; namely, the choice of methods, information given to clients, technical competence, interpersonal relations, follow-up and continuity mechanisms, and appropriate constellation of services.
-These six elemental areas together constitute the foundation for defining the goals and evaluating the outcomes of the NURHI 2 quality improvement strategy.
-The three elements that determine quality improvement in family planning service delivery performance include the following:
+This approach influenced changes in six elemental areas, as outlined by the Bruce-Jain framework; namely, the choice of methods, information given to clients, technical competence, interpersonal relations, follow-up and continuity mechanisms, and appropriate constellation of services.
+These six elemental areas together constitute the foundation for defining goals and evaluating outcomes of the NURHI 2 quality improvement interventions.
+NURHI 2 used three types of interventions to improve the quality of family planning service delivery: